-In order to be eligible to apply for the 2023 Doctoral Personnel Award for Black Scholars, applicants must meet the following criteria:
+In order to be eligible to apply for the 2024 Doctoral Personnel Award for Black Scholars, applicants must meet the following criteria:

 - a.
 Applicants must self-identify as Black. - b.
 As of the application deadline date, applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
-At the time of submission, applicants must either (a) be enrolled in a Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 1, 2023, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution, with a start date of no later than September 1, 2023. - d.
-Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - e.
-Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program prior to funds being released.
+At the time of submission, applicants must either (a) be enrolled in a Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 30, 2024, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution, with a start date of no later than September 30, 2024. - d.
+Applicants who began their Doctoral program before June 30, 2021 are not eligible without documented Institutional permitted leaves from the program - e.
+As of September 1, 2024 applicants must have at least 12 months remaining in their program and be no greater than 36 months from the start date of their program (August 31, 2021).
+Eligibility consideration may be given to individuals that are greater than 36 months with documented Institutional permitted leaves from the program. - f.
+Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - g.
+Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - h.
+Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program..

-Note: Given that this Funding Opportunity is only open to specific populations, selecting "I prefer not to answer" in the Application Form to one or more of the questions relating to these criteria will prevent your candidacy from being considered.
+Note: Given that this Funding Opportunity is only open to specific populations, selecting "I prefer not to answer" in the Self-Identification Form to one or more of the questions relating to these criteria will prevent your candidacy from being considered.